StoryProof Docs

 ## Rules

-- NEVER skip prove when check finds gaps — the point is runtime evidence
+- NEVER skip prove when check finds gaps

-- NEVER modify StoryProof's test files to make them pass — fix the code instead
+- NEVER modify StoryProof's test files to make them pass — fix the code

-- If `storyproof` is not installed, tell the user to run:
+- If `storyproof` is not installed:

 `curl -fsSL https://storyproof.pages.dev/install.sh | sh`